CitizenDevMark/3-part-project-SQL-Excel-Tableau/README.md

 ---

- In this Project , I  created a simple database in a SQL Server, performed some data transfromation,joined tables and use SQL queries in order  to extract useful information that would needed to create an Excel and Tableau Dashboard
+ In this Project , I  created a simple database in a SQL Server, performed some data transformation,joined tables and use SQL queries in order  to extract useful information that would needed to create an Excel and Tableau Dashboard

 ---